-A virtual machine is a software abstraction of a physical machine [12].
+A virtual machine is a software abstraction of a physical machine [11].
 The software layer that provides this abstraction is called a virtual machine monitor (VMM).
 An operating system can be installed and run on a virtual machine as if it were running on a physical machine.
 Such an OS is called a "guest" OS to distinguish it from an OS that may be integrated into the VMM itself (which is called the "host" OS).

 Several features of virtual machines make them attractive for our purposes.
-First, because the VMM adds a layer of software below the guest OS, it provides a protected substrate in which one can add new features.
-Unlike traditional kernel debugging, these new features will continue to work regardless of how sick the guest OS becomes; the guest OS cannot corrupt or interfere with the debugging functionality.
+First, because the VMM adds a layer of software below the guest OS, it provides a convenient substrate on which one can add new features.
+Unlike remote kernel debugging, these new features need no support or functionality in the guest OS.
 We use this substrate to add traditional debugging capabilities such as setting breakpoints and reading and writing memory locations.
 We also add non-traditional debugging features such as logging and replaying non-deterministic inputs and saving and restoring the state of the virtual machine.